Group Pension Services in Canada

 Employee contributions to an employer-sponsored group pension plan are on a tax-deferred basis.
 This means that each employee’s taxable income is reduced by the amount they contribute to the plan.
-They will pay tax on this money later – when they withdraw it after retirement – but by then, being retirees, they will be in a lower tax bracket, paying less on each dollar they chose to contribute.
+They will pay tax on this money later – when they withdraw it after retirement – but by then, being retirees, they will be in a lower tax bracket, paying less on each dollar they choose to contribute.

-Tax is not only deferred on the contributions made, but on the interest and investment gains as well.
+Tax is not only deferred on the contributions made but on the interest and investment gains as well.
 This means that, no matter how much the employee’s money grows while it is invested in the plan, they will not have to pay any taxes on that growth, regardless of its value, until they begin making withdrawals from the scheme.

 Take a look at our policy options below to see which one best suits your needs:

 A VRSP is a retirement savings plan that employers offer their employees to help them reach their retirement savings goals.
 It is a voluntary retirement plan, so both the employer and employee decide whether to contribute or not.
 If you are looking for help with a Voluntary Retirement Savings Plan in Quebec, contact one of NPW Wealth Advisors with any questions.